 - Research – I hear people, including myself, saying “Google it” all the time.
 This convenience puts the world at our fingertips.

-- Communication – Whether you enjoy social sites, texting or email, there are so many ways to communicate with friends, family and colleagues.
+- Communication – Whether you enjoy social sites, texting, or email, there are so many ways to communicate with friends, family, and colleagues.
 During this COVID time, I know for Merchants we enjoy regular Zoom meetings as a company to stay connected.

 Moving Toward an E-Commerce Society

 You might be asking yourself, what does all of this have to do with e-commerce right now?
 The answer is EVERYTHING!
-The Internet has slowly opened the world to each of us and allowed us as busy human beings to enjoy the convenience and instant gratification we have become accustomed to.
-I mentioned it earlier and I will again – without the Internet and e-commerce, the world would look a lot different during the Coronavirus.
+The internet has slowly opened the world to each of us and allowed us as busy human beings to enjoy the convenience and instant gratification we have become accustomed to.
+I mentioned it earlier and I will again – without the internet and e-commerce, the world would look a lot different during the coronavirus.

 When I see the large jump in online order percentages, I am nagged with the same question – what will e-commerce look like in a post-COVID world?
 I talked about the flip phone and the compact disc and how you don’t know you needed something until it is here, and you experience it.
 The same is proving true for e-commerce and online shopping.
 Once you have experienced something that makes your life easier, it is not so simple to go back to how things were previously.

-We already know as a society we like fast and convenient and we like to save time, which happen to be all of the benefits online ordering offers us.
+We already know as a society we like fast and convenient and we like to save time, which happens to be all of the benefits online ordering offers us.
 The trend of e-commerce may steady off, but I predict there will not be much of a decline in the percentages, as we shift toward becoming an Every Mile Society, which I have written about before.
 The consumer demand for all things to be brought to them is only going to magnify.
 I have posed this question to my leadership team, and I invite you to think about it as well: what does society look like in a post-COVID world, and how do we evolve our strategy in preparation for it?